 Attending EvokeAG Conference: A Journey of Innovation and Inspiration I recently had the incredible opportunity to be part of a James Cook University (JCU) delegation selected to attend the AgriFutures EvokeAG conference in Perth, Western Australia.
 My head's still...

-Representing Far North Queensland Farmers at a National Climate Change Forum I was honoured to be selected to travel to Canberra to represent Queensland farmers, regional businesses, and local communities at a national climate change forum focused on agriculture and...
+Representing Far North Queensland Farmers at a National Climate Change Forum Rodney Ingersoll was honoured to be selected by a climate change think tank to seek answers to sustainable aquaculture.
+Travelling to represent Queensland farmers, regional businesses, and...

 WHAT OUR CUSTOMERS SAY